LLNL/lbann/docs/building_lbann.rst

 Building & Installing LBANN as a user
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. warning:: This section is still under development and being
-             tested.
-It contains known issues.
-This warning will be
-             removed when it is believed to be generally usable.

 With Spack setup and installed into your path, it can be used to
 install the LBANN executables.
 This approach is appropriate for users
 that want to train new or existing models using the python front-end.